Security Big Data Analytics: Past, Present and Future

 Data mining is the use of analytics techniques, primarily deep learning, to uncover hidden insights in large volumes of data.
 For example, data mining can uncover hidden relations between entities, discover frequent sequences of events to assist prediction, and discover classification models which help group entities into useful categories.

-IN THE CONTEXT OF SECURITY: Data mining techniques are used by security tools to perform tasks like anomaly detection in very large data sets, classification of incidents or network events, and prediction of future attacks based on historical data.
+In the context of security – Data mining techniques is used by security tools to perform tasks like anomaly detection in very large data sets, classification of incidents or network events, and prediction of future attacks based on historic data.

 UEBA solutions are based on a concept called baselining.
 They build profiles that model standard behavior for users, hosts and devices (called entities) in an IT environment.
-Using machine learning techniques, they identify anomalous activity, comparing the activity to established baselines to detect security incidents.
+Using primarily machine learning techniques, they identify activity that is anomalous, compared to the established baselines, and detect security incidents.

 The primary advantage of UEBA over traditional security solutions is that it can detect unknown or elusive threats, such as zero day attacks and insider threats.
 In addition, UEBA reduces the number of false positives because it adapts and learns actual system behavior, rather than relying on predetermined rules which may not be relevant in the current context.